Codeblockaiservice/A0_QuantumVectorDB/README.md

 ### 1. Overview

-**A0_QuantumVectorDB** is a national-grade, multidimensional vector database and AI orchestration OS that physically overcomes the limits of JVM Heap memory and completely sterilizes Garbage Collection (GC) Stop-The-World latencies.
+**A0_QuantumVectorDB** is a multidimensional vector database and AI orchestration OS that physically overcomes the limits of JVM Heap memory and completely sterilizes Garbage Collection (GC) Stop-The-World latencies.
 Based on the philosophy of Zero-Allocation and Mechanical Sympathy, it achieves the extreme ultra-low latency throughput required in High-Frequency Trading (HFT) and massive tensor operations.

 ### 2. Core Technologies